 An energy contract normally lasts for 12 months in Ireland, unless stated otherwise, and the exit fee charged is usually €50 per fuel.

-By law all suppliers must provide a 14-day cooling-off period, during which time you cannot be charged an early exit fee if you change your mind.
-If you do decide to leave while still in contract, we would advise not to switch unless you can recoup your loss with the discount gained on your new tariff.
+By law, all suppliers must provide a 14-day cooling-off period, during which time you cannot be charged an early exit fee if you change your mind.
+If you do decide to leave while still in contract, we would advise you not to switch unless you can recoup your loss with the discount gained on your new tariff.

 Some suppliers offer a cashback incentive when signing up to certain energy tariffs.
 It’s important to point out that the cashback value advertised is usually deducted from your first energy bill.
 It’s never credited to your bank account, nor do you receive a cheque or cash in the post.